CNB-Solutions/teksystems__test_jamescleppe082825/part1/README.md

 attackers to gain unauthorized access to the network.

 Assumptions:
-  web application, ASP.NET, running on windows 2022, IIS
+  The above web application is: ASP.NET web pages accessing MySQL database, running on windows 2022, IIS